renan2scarvalho/renan2scarvalho.github.io/_posts/2020-08-26-skewed-data.md

 ### But why is that?

 More specifically, when removing skewness, transformations are attempting to make the dataset follow the *Gaussian distribution*.
-The reason is simply that if the dataset can be transformed to be *statistically* close enough to a *normmal* or *Gaussian* dataset, then the largest set of tools possible are available to them to use.
+The reason is simply that if the dataset can be transformed to be *statistically* close enough to a *normal* or *Gaussian* dataset, then the largest set of tools possible are available to them to use.
 Tests such as the ANOVA, t-test, F-test, and many others depend on the data having constant variance (σ²) or follow a normal distribution.